holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 Ultimately though, JSON is not a binary format and a lot of people want a binary format.

 Forcing everything through UTF-8 introduces messy base64 encoding etc. that leads to overhead and mistakes.

+JSON format also suffers the need for complex escaping (backslashes) that is hard to debug by hand.

 ### Why not BSON or similar?